Find a Japanese Knotweed Solicitor

 - No risk if the case does not win Yes

 Get a free assessment of your case from a japanese knotweed lawyer.
-Simply submit your case and a knotweed expert will review it for you, for free.
+Simply and a knotweed expert will review it for you, for free.

 Japanese knotweed is an invasive plant which can encroach on property from neighbouring land.
 Despite being easy (although expensive) to treat, it can jeopordise mortgage applications as banks are cautious to lend against properties with an ongoing knotweed problems.
 This in turn makes it harder to sell property, as most purchasers rely on a bank loan rather than cash.